HOME | WHAT IS HYDRO | BENEFITS OF HYDRO | THE ROLE OF RENEWABLES | WYRE WYND SITE | DAYVILLE POND SITE | PHOTOS | CONTACT

 This work included installation of tailgate gantry system, replacement of blade seals with improved design, upgrade of Allen Bradley PLC, rewriting PLC program for more efficient operation, switchgear re-design, replacement of switchgear relays, installation of additional protective devices, installation of trash rake system, flashboard replacement, dewatering pump installation, design and installation of trash conveyor system and replacement of trash racks.

-Current ongoing work at the site includes installation of a data acquisition system, installation of indoor and outdoor cameras and replacement of shaft spherical roller bearings.
+Current ongoing work at the site includes installation of indoor and outdoor cameras, fisheries protection devices, new CAD drawings and automation of trash rake.

 Wyre Wynd consists of two generating units: An Allis Chalmers double regulated 138.5 RPM Kaplan turbine directly connected to a 2,700 kW Siemens synchronous generator plus an Allis Chalmers 514 RPM propeller turbine belt connected to an 80 kW 900 RPM induction generator.
 Wyre Wynd has a total installed capacity of 2,780 kW and produces an average of 10,100,000 kWh of electricity per year, enough for about 2,000 households and enough to avoid the importation and burning of about 17,000 barrels of oil per year.